mviereck/x11docker/README.md

 # X servers and Wayland compositors to choose from
 x11docker creates a new X server on a new X socket.
 Instead of using display :0 from host, docker images will run on segregated display :1 or display :2 ... (with exception from option `--hostdisplay`)

-If no additional X server is installed, only less isolated option `--hostdisplay` will work out of the box, and option `--xorg` from console.
-As a minimal lightweight, convenient and secure X server it is recommended to install `xephyr`.
-Furthermore, `xpra` and `nxagent` are recommended.
+If no additional X server is installed, only less isolated option `--hostdisplay` will work out of the box within X, and option `--xorg` from console.
+As a well working base for convenience and security, it is recommended to install `xpra` and `xserver-xephyr`.

 ![x11docker-gui server screenshot](/../screenshots/x11docker-server.png?raw=true)